-- Call your dog’s name and point to the side that you want him to walk on (whichever side you choose but left is in the traditional heel side).
+- Call your dog’s name and point to the side that you want him to walk on (whichever side you choose, but left is in the traditional heel side).

 - As soon as your dog comes alongside you, use a clicker or say "yes," then reward.
-Do this a couple of times, then stop calling him and pointing your side and allow your dog to willingly come up beside you.
+Do this a couple of times, then stop calling him and pointing at your side and allow your dog to willingly come up beside you.
 Mark and reward for each time your dog comes into position.

 - Pretty soon, you will need to increase your pace, turn, or zig-zag in an effort to “lose” him so he can find his position again.

 - As he gets better and better at this, start adding eye contact (“Look” or “Watch Me”).

 Using this process, your dog will learn to walk nicely by your side.
 Once you've mastered heeling in the house, you can work outside and test your dog's skills with distractions.
 With a little persistence (and many treats) you and your dog will be heeling experts in no time.

 - “Heel” is traditionally on your left side for obedience and rally competitions.